 - Voluntary overtime – an employee isn’t required to do any overtime but can accept it if they wish

 - Compulsory overtime – an employee is required to do any overtime offered by the Employer.

 It’s important you’re clear what type of overtime is referred to in your contract of employment.
 Payment for overtime?
 There is generally no right to be paid for any overtime you work (as long as this is within National/Living Minimum Wage rules).

 There’s therefore also no right to an enhanced level of payment for any overtime worked.

 However, if your contract guarantees paid overtime then you should be paid for this.
 If your contract doesn’t mention the exact rate to be paid then a ‘reasonable’ rate for the overtime should be paid.
 If your contract doesn’t mention a right to be paid for overtime then there’s no such right, unless an oral promise has been made.

-In 2018, the government announced they were to introduce a law prohibiting employers from retaining any percentage of an employees’ tips; Despite, in 2021, the Government saying they would introduce this law soon, the proposed Employment Bill, which would make this law, was not announced in the recent Queen’s Speech in May 2022.
+In 2018, the government announced they were to introduce a law prohibiting employers from retaining any percentage of an employees’ tips; Despite, in 2021, the Government saying they would introduce this law soon, the proposed Employment Bill, which would make this law, was not announced in the Queen’s Speech in May 2022.
 However, in July 2022, the Government backed a private members bill which will make it unlawful for businesses to hold back tips and service charges from workers.
 On 2nd May 2023, the Employment (Allocation of Tips) Act 2023 finally received royal assent, and this new law will come into force in 2024 (actual date tbc).
 There will be a new Statutory Code of Practice that provides employers and staff with advice, and staff will have a new right to request more information about tips.
 More details to follow!

 Our Crunch advisors are only able to answer accountancy related questions.
 If you have an employment question please either leave a comment below or phone the Acas Helpline on 0300 123 110.